How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 tourist spots in the philippines 32

-Long exposure shot of Roca Encantada House with pacific waves as foreground.
-Photo by M0N FEDERE MD via Wikimedia Commons.
+Long exposure shot of Roca Encantada House with Pacific waves as foreground.
+This photo by M0N FEDERE MD is licensed under CC BY-SA 3.0

 Ideal for: Beach bums, history buffs, foodies